7-Hydroxymitragynine: Pharmacodynamics

 7-OH-MIT, like mitragynine, appears to be a mixed opioid receptor agonist/antagonist, with recent research indicating that it acts as a partial agonist at μ-opioid receptors and as a competitive antagonist at δ- and κ-opioid receptors.
 Both 7-OH-MIT and mitragynine do not appear to activate the β-arrestin pathway, distinguishing it from traditional opiate and opioid chemicals.

-A study has found the binding affinity of 7-OH-MIT to be μ-opioid receptor (MOR) 37 (± 4) nM and δ-opioid receptor (DOR) 91 (± 8) nM and κ-opioid receptor (KOR) 132 (± 7) nM.

-Another study found the binding affinity of 7-OH-MIT to be MOR 16 (± 1) nM and DOR 137 (± 21) nM and KOR 133 (± 37) nM.

-Another study found the binding affinity of 7-OH-MIT to be MOR 13.5 nM, DOR 155 nM, and KOR 123 nM.
-Cross-tolerance to morphine was evident in mice rendered tolerant to 7-hydroxymitragynine and vice versa.
-Naloxone-induced withdrawal signs were elicited equally in mice chronically treated with 7-hydroxymitragynine or morphine.
+Cross-tolerance to morphine was evident in mice rendered tolerant to 7-OH-MIT and vice versa.
+Naloxone-induced withdrawal signs were elicited equally in mice consistently dosed with 7-OH-MIT or morphine.

-Synthesis

-In natural kratom leaves, 7-hydroxymitragynine is only present in small amounts, comprising less than 2% of overall alkaloid content.
-Therefore, extracting 7-OH-MIT in high concentrations directly from natural kratom leaves is not practical.
-Instead, 7-hydroxymitragynine can be produced semisynthetically via the oxidation of mitragynine.

 Society and culture

+Recreational use

-7-OH has been rising in popularity as a recreational drug, particularly in the United States.
-Its ability to bind to opioid receptors can cause addictive effects.
-In an electrical stimulation test using guinea-pig ileum, 7-OH performed 13 times greater pain relief than that of morphine.
-The drug's novelty has meant that it has increasingly been sold unregulated over the counter in gas stations and smoke shops, often in highly concentrated "candy-like" or pill form alongside kratom powder and other supplements with little to no information provided to consumers about its effects.
+The alkaloid has been rising in popularity as a recreational drug known as 7-OH, particularly in the United States.
+7-OH-MIT containing tablets are sold in an unregulated manner over the counter in gas stations and smoke shops, with little to no information provided to consumers about the risk of addiction or adverse effects.

-According to the United States Poison Control Center, the number of cases relating to kratom-based products such as 7-OH have increased from under 200 in 2014 to 1600 in 2024, with approximately 40% of 7-OH reports coming from individuals who were abusing the drug.
+According to the United States Poison Control Center, the number of cases relating to kratom-based products such as 7-OH-MIT have increased from under 200 in 2014 to 1600 in 2024, with approximately 40% of 7-OH-MIT reports coming from individuals who were abusing the drug.

 Legal status

 United States

-In July 2025, the Food and Drug Administration (FDA) formally recommended that the Drug Enforcement Administration (DEA) classify 7-hydroxymitragynine as a controlled substance.
-This action is not directed toward Mitragyna speciosa itself, which will remain unaffected by regulation of 7-OH.
-Despite claims by marketers for products that contain 7-OH that they can be used to treat anxiety and pain, the drug is not approved by the FDA for any medical use or as a food supplement.
+In July 2025, the US Food and Drug Administration (FDA) formally recommended that the Drug Enforcement Administration (DEA) classify 7-OH-MIT as a controlled substance.
+This action was publicized to not be targeting Mitragyna speciosa leaf powder itself.
+Despite claims by marketers for products that contain 7-OH-MIT that they can be used to treat anxiety and pain, the drug is not approved by the FDA for any medical use or as a food supplement.

-On August 13, 2025, Florida attorney general James Uthmeier announced an emergency rule placing 7-hydroxymitragynine into schedule I status under Florida state law, effectively outlawing the substance and removing it from all headshops and similar stores from the state.